willow-ahrens/FinchSystemPaper/response.md

 > Which features of your language are exercised by which case study?
 Can you indicate which features your baseline is lacking to reach the performance you are demonstrating.

-The baseline implemenation usually uses a combination of SparseList and Dense formats, which do not specialize at all to the particular structures we tested against.
+The baseline implementation usually uses a combination of SparseList and Dense formats, which do not specialize at all to the particular structures we tested against.

 - SpMV exercises SparseVBL, SparseBand, and Pattern formats, as well as multiple outputs in the symmetric kernel.

-- SpMM exercies SparseBytemap and SparseHash formats, as well as sparse intermediates, and demonstrates the flexibility of our language for scheduling all three matrix multiplication variants.
+- SpMM exercises SparseBytemap and SparseHash formats, as well as sparse intermediates, and demonstrates the flexibility of our language for scheduling all three matrix multiplication variants.

 - Graph Applications exercise SparseBytemap and Pattern formats, and conditionals, complex loop structures, early breaks, and user-defined functions.